E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 ### Momentum

 We now derive the horizontal momentum equation in our non-Boussinesq, hydrostatic framework, following the same finite-volume approach used for mass and tracer conservation.
-We work with a pseudo-height vertical coordinate $\tilde{z}$ as defined in [Pseudo-Height Coordinate Section](pseudo-height).

 We begin from [](#vh-momentum-pseudo) and specify the body forces ${\bf b}$ and surface forces ${\bf \tau}$